 - Check the setting.
 Make sure you are in a quiet, uncluttered room where there isn’t anything distracting or disorganized behind you.
 Put pets in another room, put your phone on silent, clear the area within view of clutter and shut the door.
 Make sure what your interviewer sees and hears presents you as organized, conscientious and professional.

 - Look at the camera.
 It’s tempting to watch yourself or your interviewer during a virtual meeting, but if you look at the camera, you will make eye contact with the interviewer.
 This is helps you establish a rapport and makes you appear confident.

 - Close other programs.
 Close any app that sends alerts to avoid interruptions, and if you think you might share your screen, make sure any miscellaneous apps on your screen are closed.

 - Use notes.
 One advantage of a video interview is the ability to use a cheat-sheet!
 Have notes about the company, the job description and any questions you have, as well as a copy of your resume, on your desk for reference.
 Review your notes beforehand, so you only need to glance at them occasionally.

 - Take notes after the call.
 While your memory is fresh, jot down any new information you received and note any follow-up actions that were discussed, such as a request for more information or the date and time of your next interview.
 Make a note of anything that seemed important to the interviewer for future reference (skills, experience, start-date, etc.).

 - Close by asking about next steps.
 Be assertive!
-Does the interviewer feel you would make a good fit for the position?
-What are next steps, and when will a decision be made?
+Here is a virtual interview tip that will make you stand out from other candidates.
+Ask questions such as, “Do you think I’d make a good fit for this position?” and “When will a decision be made?”
 Employers will appreciate your enthusiasm and professionalism.

 - Call your recruiter, if you have one.
 Let them know how the interview went and any next steps were discussed.